stummjr/doc.scrapinghub.com/autoscraping.rst

 The less required fields you have, the less constraints you are imposing, and, as a result, the easier it is to match wrong targets.
 As the previous example showed, not only we can match desired targets with a wrong template, but we can also match undesired targets which have layouts similar to one or more templates.
 When faced with such problem, one possible approach is to check whether we can mark certain annotations as required in those problematic templates.
 In particular, we should focus on the annotations which are not extracted from the undesired targets, and which do not affect the extraction of desired ones (but still can have those as optional attributes), thus avoiding the creation of items for them.

-This is not the only approach to try in this instance though.
-It may be possible to filter out those undesired pages with excluded URLs, not affecting the crawling of the site (as mentioned before, those pages could contain the links to desired pages).
+It's not the only approach to try in this instance though.
+It may be possible to filter out those undesired pages with excluded URLs while not affecting the crawling of the site (as mentioned before, those pages could contain the links to desired pages).
 This is the most preferable approach in terms of efficiency gain, but it's not always feasible.
 It depends entirely on the site particularities and your needs.

 Sticky Annotations
 ==================

-Another instrument for solving certain problems is the use of *sticky annotations*, available in the annotation tool as "_stickyN" (N being a number) together with the field names.
+Another instrument for solving certain problems is the use of *sticky annotations*, available in the annotation tool as *_stickyN* (N being a number) together with the field names.
 Sticky annotations can be used for creating additional annotations without generating additional extracted data.
 For example, when you are extracting undesired targets with some of the templates, and you don't have the choice to filter by URL or mark certain annotations as required, you can still add new annotations in the template to match particular features of the desired targets that do not exist in the undesired ones: a particular logo, an image, a button, a piece of text, etc.

 Sticky annotations are assigned implicitly, and can be added as many as needed.
 It's to be recalled that adding more annotations to a template increases its precedence level in the template try sequence.